 To create a collection that sells you will need to become more aware of who your ideal client is.
 Not just in terms of age and gender, you will need to go deeper than that.
 Think about creating various collages about your ideal clients, and answer questions such as:

-• How would you sum up the style of their house (if you create home and gift accessories) or their wardrobe (if you create jewellery and fashion accessories)?
+• How would you sum up the style of their home (if you create home and gift accessories) or their wardrobe (if you create jewellery and fashion accessories)?
 Are they living in a seaside cottage in Cornwall that has a mix of found objects, own artworks and second-hand finds (with a special love for retro pieces from the early 1960’s), or are they a single gay man living in a Hoxton apartment who loves dark and moody colours and fabrics?

 • Where would they buy your kind of products or services?
 Get specific.
 Which design shops and craft galleries in particular?
 Which online marketplaces or which craft fairs or trade shows would they visit?